makrai/notes/rothe1907-pretrained-seq-gen.md

 * Unsupervised and self-supervised pre-training methods have established a qualitatively new level of baseline performance for many benchmarks
-* argued that the pre-training objective used by BERT is not well suited for conditional text generation in machine translation and summarization (Yang+ 19)
+* argued that the pre-training objective used by BERT is not well suited for conditional text generation in machine translation and summ (Yang+ 19)
 * remains unclear, how beneficial for sequence-to-sequence generation models
 * what is the best way to leverage publicly available pre-trained checkpoints for warm-starting sequence generation models?
-  * e.g. BERT checkpoint to initialize the encoder and GPT-2 model as the decodr
+  * eg BERT checkpoint to initialize the encoder and GPT-2 model as the decodr
   * we rigorously experiment with a large number of settings to combine BERT, GPT and RoBERTa pre-trained checkpoints to initialize our Transformer-based model